 owncloud --logdir /tmp/owncloud_logs --logexpire 48

 If the ownCloud client isn’t able to start and immediately crashes the first two options are not available.
-Therefore it might need to be necessary to start the ownCloud client using the command line in order to be see the error message
+Therefore, it might be necessary to start the ownCloud client using the command line in order to see the error message